netzkolchose/django-computedfields/docs/optimization.rst

 (this step is somewhat obscure in Django's ORM notation).

 So far this cannot be done any better in terms of query load on the database.
-But this changes, as soon as we have deeper nested 1:n relations, e.g. behind a n:1 relation (``'fk.fk_reverse'``) or another 1:n relation (``'fk_reverse.fk_reverse'``).
+But this changes, as soon as we have multiple changed objects of ``OtherModel`` or deeper nested 1:n relations (e.g. ``'fk.fk_reverse'``, ``'fk_reverse.fk_reverse'``).

 For those more complicated relations Django's ORM knows another way to reduce the query load - `prefetch_related`.
-Other than for `select_related` above, basic rules when and how to use `prefetch_related` are much harder to find, as it depends alot on the circumstances, from DB schematics down to plain record count for a particular model.
+Other than for `select_related` above, basic rules when and how to use `prefetch_related` are much harder to find, as it depends alot on the circumstances, from DB schematics down to plain record count.
-Still the ``@computed`` decorator allows to place prefetch lookups, but keep in mind to have an eye on the query count yourself.
+Still the ``@computed`` decorator allows to place prefetch lookups, but keep in mind to have an eye on the query count and RAM utilisation yourself.

 ..
 NOTE::